CPJKU/cyolo_score_following/README.md

-## Multi-modal Conditional Bounding Box Regression for Music Score Following
+## Real-time Music Following in Score Sheet Images via Multi-resolution Prediction

 This repository contains the corresponding code for our paper